frederic-auchere/OHP/README.md

 &#0963;&#0178; = &#0963;_r&#0178; + t * (I + N)

-with t the exposure time and I and N respectively the photon and thermal signals per unit time.
+with t the exposure time and I and N respectively the photon and thermal signals, in electrons per second.
 When stacking (summing) n frames, the noises add quadratically and the noise in the resulting image is thus simply given by

 &#0963;&#0178; = n * [ &#0963;_r&#0178; + t * (I + N) ]

-The photon signal is itself the sum of the signal A from the astronomical object of interest and of the sky background brightness Sk
+The photon signal is itself the sum of the signal A from the astronomical object of interest and of the sky background brightness K

-&#0963;&#0178; = n * [ &#0963;_r&#0178; + t * (A + Sk + N) ]
+&#0963;&#0178; = n * [ &#0963;_r&#0178; + t * (A + K + N) ]

-## Targets

-- Messier 31 (galaxy)
-- NGC 7000 (emission nebula)
-- Veil nebula (supernova remnant)
-- Messier 13 (globular cluster).